-While no students groups are in the red band for any area, the district will still focus in improving scores in all areas for all students, but specifically focusing on our foster youth, homeless youth and socially economically disadvantaged youth.
+While no students groups are in the red band for any area, the district will still focus on improving scores in all areas for all students, but specifically focusing on our foster youth, homeless youth and socioeconomically disadvantaged youth.

-Reflections: Technical Assistance As applicable, a summary of the work underway as part of technical assistance.
+Reflections: Technical Assistance

+As applicable, a summary of the work underway as part of technical assistance.